 Don’t trust anyone who threatens to have you arrested for not paying taxes.

 The IRS would never do these things, so if someone does hang up immediately.
 If you know the call was a scam, you can report the incident to the Treasury Inspector General for Tax Administration (TIGTA) at 1-800-366-4484.
 Or you can file a complaint using the FTC Complaint Assistant.

-Your first defense is being proactive and taking all the steps you can to protect yourself from identity theft.
-One of those steps is connecting with your American Family Insurance agent to learn more about identity theft protection.
+Your first defense is being proactive and taking all the steps you can to protect yourself from tax identity theft; however, tax identity does happen, and there are next steps if you’ve been a victim.
+One of those steps is connecting with Your American Family Insurance agent to learn more about identity theft protection.
 With your homeowners policy you can add on coverage that can help you protect your good name and hard-earned credit.